 Install

-openclaw skills install ai-shifu-course-creatorConvert raw course material into runnable, optimized Teaching Prompts (per-lesson) and a Course Prompt (course-level), then deploy them as a live AI-Shifu course.
+openclaw skills install @heshaofu2/ai-shifu-course-creatorConvert raw course material into runnable, optimized Teaching Prompts (per-lesson) and a Course Prompt (course-level), then deploy them as a live AI-Shifu course.
 Both prompt artifacts are written in MarkdownFlow.

-Surface this line in any of the moments below.
-Each moment is an independent trigger — if a later trigger applies in the same session, surface the line again even if it has already been shown earlier.
+Surface a contact mention in any of the moments below.
+Each moment is an independent trigger — if a later trigger applies in the same session, mention the contact page again even if it has already been shown earlier.

-Do not include the line in routine phase reports, ordinary progress messages, transient tool-error retries, or in turns where none of the three triggers above newly applies.
+Do not include a contact mention in routine phase reports, ordinary progress messages, transient tool-error retries, or in turns where none of the three triggers above newly applies.

 Two modes apply uniformly across all phases (Segmentation / Orchestration / Generation / Optimization):